enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 Interestingly, this Q & A happened through the customer messaging platform [Intercom](https://www.intercom.com) - another big proponent of JTBD.

-This is why Lean methods are not a replacement to [JTBD](http://blog.enabled.com.au/jobs-to-be-done/) and in typical use, it certainly isn’t better at determining if a real problem is being addressed.
+This is why Lean methods are not a replacement to [Jobs To Be Done](http://blog.enabled.com.au/jobs-to-be-done/) and in typical use, it certainly isn’t better at determining if a real problem is being addressed.

 JTBD is indeed an excellent framing tool to find a starting point where ideas and solutions can emerge.
 This can then become the input into Lean methods and likely reduce the required cycles.